-Ralph Lieberman is an art historian and photographer.
-He has taught at various institutions, including Williams College, Harvard University, and the Rhode Island School of Design.
-Lieberman began photographing buildings while completing his Ph.D. at the Institute of Fine Arts.
-He supplied photographs for his own publications, chief among them Renaissance Architecture in Venice, 1450?1540 (Abbeville Press, 1982) and The Church of Santa Maria dei Miracoli in Venice (Garland, 1986).
-Lieberman has also provided illustrations for other scholars' work, most notably Claudia Lazzaro's The Italian Renaissance Garden (Yale University Press, 1990); Leon Satkowski's Giorgio Vasari: Architect and Courtier (Princeton University Press, 1993); and Eugene J. Johnson and Michael J. Lewis's Drawn from the Source: The Travel Sketches of Louis I. Kahn (MIT Press, 1996).
-In addition to the collection at Harvard University, Lieberman's photographs may be found in art historical study collections such as those at the National Gallery of Art in Washington, DC and the Frick Art Reference Library.
+Ralph Lieberman, Fulbright, Kress, and Villa I Tatti scholar, has taught at Williams College, Harvard University, and the Rhode Island School of Design with a specialization in the Renaissance and Michelangelo, and the relationship between photography and art history.
+He began photographing buildings while completing his Ph.D. at the Institute of Fine Arts.
+He supplied photographs for his own publications, chief among them Renaissance Architecture in Venice, 1982, and The Church of Santa Maria dei Miracoli in Venice, 1986.
+Lieberman has also provided illustrations for other scholars’ work, notably Claudia Lazzaro’s The Italian Renaissance Garden, 1990, Leon Satkowski’s Giorgio Vasari: Architect and Courtier,1993, and Eugene J. Johnson and Michael J. Lewis’s Drawn from the Source: The Travel Sketches of Louis I. Kahn, 1996.
+Lieberman’s photographs may be found in art historical study collections at Harvard University, the National Gallery of Art in Washington, DC and the Frick Art Reference Library.

 Lieberman’s work is also available in the Ralph Lieberman Archive (Harvard University).

 Want to add your own collection to the Artstor Digital Library?
 Learn how to contribute